 The temptation to consume

-This one goes both ways.
+This is one of the main reasons why I don’t miss living in the USA.
+But it goes both ways.
 As much as I love the fact that stores stay open late in the USA and you can get whatever you need pretty much whenever you need it, there’s a flip side.
 If you always have a variety of stores/restaurants/fitness studios/activities available and waiting for your business, you’re more likely to spend money when you have options everywhere.
 It’s so easy to stroll into Starbucks and spend $4 on a beverage you could have skipped or step out for froyo at 10pm after dinner when some fruit you had at home would have been fine or spend money on stuff at Target because it’s open until midnight and you happened to pass it on your way home.
 Or to spend Sunday afternoon shopping at the mall.
 The list goes on…

 Many of France’s stores aren’t open at all on Sunday, you can’t eat outside of mealtimes at restaurants in smaller towns and there just isn’t as much blatant consumerism everywhere.
 Luckily for my wallet, I don’t live anywhere near a Starbucks or a “real” mall.
 And this deal shopper rarely buys clothes or shoes in France because sales are few and far between.
 I really do miss a lot of aspects of life in the USA, so as I said I go back and forth on this one, but I know that for my current situation spending less is a good thing!